blckbx/lnd-hybrid-mode/README.md

 ## **Special Case: VPN Setup** ##
 If anonymity is crucial, setting up clearnet behind a VPN could be a solution.
 To achieve this, some preconditions must be checked and met:

-- [x] VPN server or provider is able to forward ports.
+- [✅] VPN server or provider is able to forward ports.
-- [x] VPN setup is able to split-tunnel processes.
+- [✅] VPN setup is able to split-tunnel processes.
-- [x] Home setup is able to forward specific ports (router/modem).
+- [✅] Home setup is able to forward specific ports (router/modem).
-- [x] Home setup is able to allow incoming traffic (firewall).
+- [✅] Home setup is able to allow incoming traffic (firewall).

 If so, let's go!